-Gum disease is an inflammation of the gums that can progress to affect the bone that surrounds and supports your teeth and there are three stages that you need to be aware of.
-You should always schedule professional cleanings and oral exams with our doctors at Dr. Robert B. Ruyak, DMD twice a year to avoid them.
+If you want to keep your permanent teeth for a lifetime, then you need to listen when Dr. Robert B. Ruyak, DMD tells you to brush your teeth at least twice a day and floss at least once a day.
+Gum disease is an inflammation of the gums that can progress to affect the bone that surrounds and supports your teeth and there are three that you need to be aware of.
+You should always schedule professional cleanings and oral exams twice a year to avoid them.

 - Gingivitis – This is the earliest stage of gum disease, an inflammation of the gums caused by plaque buildup at the gum line.
 If daily brushing and flossing do not remove the plaque, it produces toxins that can irritate the gum tissue, causing gingivitis.
 This is when you’ll notice blood in the sink after you complete your brushing routine.
 However, at this early stage, damage can be reversed, since the bone and connective tissue that hold the teeth in place are not yet affected.

 - Periodontitis – This is the second stage of gum disease.
 By this point, the supporting bone and fibers that hold your teeth in place are irreversibly damaged.
 Your gums may even begin to form a pocket below the gum line, which traps food and plaque.

 - Advanced Periodontitis – This is the final stage of gum disease, and the fibers and bone supporting your teeth are officially destroyed.
 In this case, your teeth may begin to shift or loosen and your bite may also be affected.
 If aggressive treatment can’t save them, the teeth will need to be extracted.